LionelAuroux/pyrser/docs/source/tutorial.rst

         print(arg.value)
         return True

-note: A hook is just a function with a special decorator.
-The function took at least one parameter ``self``.
+note: A hook is just a function with a special decorator:

-This is the parser instance. ``arg`` is here the capturing node.
+    * The function took at least one parameter ``self``.
+This is the parser instance.
+    * ``arg`` is the capturing node.
 With the attribute ``value``, we could fetch the captured text (parsed by ``[int frac? exp?]``).

 note: A hook must return True if the parsing must continue.
-You could stop parsing by returning False.
-This return provoking a parse error.
+You could stop parsing by returning False (this return provoking a parse error).

+See :doc:`hooks` for more informations about hooks.

+See :doc:`node` for more informations about nodes.

 return values
 ~~~~~~~~~~~~~